Skip to main content

 The general status combines information from all other statuses to show you what's most important.
 For example:

-If an invoice is "Validated" (document) and "Sent" (delivery) but "Unpaid" (payment), the general status will be "Unpaid".
+• If an invoice is "Validated" (document) and "Received by customer" (delivery) but "Unpaid" (payment), the general status will be "Unpaid".

 FAQ